george-prisma/prisma-graphql-pagination-tutorial/README.md

 ## Prerequisites

-This tutorial assumes you have a working copy of `GraphQL` with `Apollo`, `Nexus-Prisma` and `Prisma` Framework.
+This tutorial assumes you have a working copy of `GraphQL` with `Apollo Server`, `Nexus-Prisma` and `Prisma` Framework.
 Medium level knowledge in those technologies is recommended but not essential.

 We have created a *Pokemon inspired* base template that works out of the box.
 It contains the required database, dependencies and migrations.

 <details><summary><strong>Follow these steps</strong> to get the base repository up and running.</summary>

-### 1. Download GraphQL base files
+### 1. Download the `GraphQL base files

 Download the `GraphQL` base files created for this tutorial: